-4.12.7.
-Trading prior to receipt of subscription monies and prior to the effective date of subscriptions
+4.12.7 Trading prior to receipt of subscription monies and prior to the effective date of subscriptions

 A Portfolio may, in the sole discretion of its Investment Adviser, begin trading at any time prior to the effective date of subscriptions for Shares on the basis of subscription applications received by a Sub-distributor.
 In addition, without limiting the generality of the foregoing, a Portfolio may, in the sole discretion of its Investment Adviser, trade after the effective date of a subscription on the basis of receiving funds with respect to the subscription even if such funds were not received on such effective date.
 Pursuant to the Original Account Agreement, an investor or prospective investor will be liable for any losses or costs arising out of or relating to the non-payment or late payment of subscription monies, including any losses or costs incurred as a result of a Portfolio trading on the basis of receipt of such monies as of the effective date of a subscription.
 Please see Section 13 "Purchase of Shares" below.
-These practices could have an adverse effect on a Portfolio may not ultimately recoup such losses or costs from the applicable investors or prospective investors.
+These practices could have an adverse effect on a Portfolio.
+Non-payment or late payment of subscription monies may result in losses and costs to a Portfolio, and a Portfolio may not ultimately recoup such losses or costs from the applicable investors or prospective investors.
 In addition, the Investment Adviser as may make investments or other portfolio decisions for a Portfolio in anticipation of subscriptions that would not have been made were it known that the subscriptions would not be made or would be made late, which could have an adverse effect on a Portfolio's portfolio.